PaluMacil/dwn-ui/README.md

 ## Build

-Run `ng build --no-aot` to build the project for prod because I need to stop it from tree shaking the shopping list.
+Run `ng build` to build the project for prod.